 Domestically, she serves as Chairperson of Qatar Foundation for Education, Science and Community Development (QF), a private non-profit organisation founded in 1995.
 Its flagship project is Education City, which covers over 14 million square metres and houses branch campuses of renowned international universities and institutions.
-QF also is engaged in numerous scientific research and economic and social development projects.
+QF is also engaged in numerous scientific research and economic and social development projects.
 In addition to her work at Qatar Foundation, Sheikha Moza served as the Vice Chair of the Supreme Council of Health from 2009-2014 and as the Vice Chair of the Supreme Education Council from 2006-2012.
 In these roles, she has helped enact major top-down reforms of Qatar’s public schools and healthcare system.
 More recently, she chairs the Sidra Medical and Research Centre, a new training and research hospital that is envisaged to become a leading institution for women and children’s specialty care.

 Sheikha Moza graduated from Qatar University with a degree in sociology and has been awarded honorary doctorates from Virginia Commonwealth University, Texas A&M University, Carnegie Mellon University, Imperial College London and Georgetown University.